GoogleCloudPlatform/apigee-samples/oauth-client-credentials-with-scope/docs/cloudshell-tutorial.md

 The script that deploys the Apigee resources will print two sets of cURL commands.

-First set is with the a token with `read` access.
+The first set returns a token with `read` access.
 You will find that it only works with the GET call.
 The POST call will fail.
-This is because of the insuffient scope to make a POST call to that resource.
+This is because of the insufficient scope to make a POST call to that resource.

 Similarly, the second set of cURL commands include a token with `write` access.
-With this token, both the cURL should return a successful response.
+With this token, both of the cURL commands should return a successful response.

 ---
 ## Conclusion